alkem-io/alkemio/Developers/README.md

 GitHub Issues | Place to talk about issues, bugs, tasks, road map, etc. The primary backlog / source of information.
 [ZenHub](https://app.zenhub.com/workspaces/cherrytwist-5ecb98b262ebd9f4aec4194c) | Alternative interface for GitHub Issues.

-And of course, each repository itself contains documentation that is specific for that component.
+Each repo has its own set of issues, and the Coordination repo is used for issues that span the whole project.
+The Zenhub board spans all active repositories and brings all open issues into a joined up backlog.

+## Interactions
-In addition for core contributors the following interaction locations are supported:
+The primary means of interaction is via GitHub issues.
+In addition the for core contributors the following interaction locations are supported:
 Name | Use
 ---- | ---
 Discord | Place for quick conversations about CherryTwist.